openhpc/cloudwg/tutorials/pearc20/exercise4.md

 * Jobs > Job Composer to create and submit jobs from the web browser
 * Clusters > PEARC Cluster Shell Acess to open web-based command line access to our elastic cluster

-Additional AMIs and build scripts will be available in the future to further automate OHPC and Open OnDemand integration.

 From here, one could [Setup Interactive Apps](https://osc.github.io/ood-documentation/master/app-development/interactive/setup.html) on Open OnDemand.

 ### X2go

-In [Exercise 3:](exercise3.html), the Management node was also provisioned with [X2go](https://wiki.x2go.org/doku.php), an open source remote desktop software for Linux that uses a modified NX 3 protocol, from [Nomachine](https://www.nomachine.com/).
+In [Exercise 3](exercise3.html), the Management node was also provisioned with [X2go](https://wiki.x2go.org/doku.php), an open source remote desktop software for Linux that uses a modified NX 3 protocol, from [Nomachine](https://www.nomachine.com/).

 As configured, it uses the [XFCE](https://www.xfce.org/) desktop.